-One way in which Bentley will support those who bring forward claims of sexual misconduct, sex-or gender-based discrimination, harassment, and retaliation is to offer individualized supportive measures, without any fee or charge.
-Supportive measures are non-disciplinary, non- punitive personalized services offered to parties.
-The goal of supportive measures is to provide support to remedy the impact of the alleged misconduct, preserve equal access to education, and protect safety.
+In response to reports of sexual misconduct, sex-or gender-based discrimination, harassment, and retaliation, Bentley will offer individualized supportive measures, without any fee or charge.
+Supportive measures are non-disciplinary, non-punitive personalized services offered to both reporting and responding parties.
+The goal of supportive measures is to provide support to remedy the impact of the alleged misconduct, preserve equal access to education and employment, and protect safety.
 Supportive measures are available with or without the filing of a formal complaint.